seancaffery/term-deposit/README.md

     - error handling and display to the user
     - help message and usage display
     - simpler flag enforcement
 - Input validation is via a `validate() error` interface and joining all encountered errors.
 This enables composing more complex validations out of smaller building blocks.
-An extension of the current validations could include something like a `StartingBalanceValidator` which implement `Validator` and internall reference `PositiveValueValidator` and a `MinValueValidator`.
+An extension of the current validations could include something like a `StartingBalanceValidator` which implement `Validator` and internally reference `PositiveValueValidator` and a `MinValueValidator`.
     - Note: there are some input validations - required argument checks and basic paramater validation - but it is likely that there are inputs that will produce inaccurate results or break the application.
 - The `TermDeposit` struct handles most operations and is the public interface for the total balance calculation.
 This is on the path to something that I would be happy with but it's not quite there.
 The idea to is to protect the user from inaccurate / broken results by forcing validation to run first.
 The current implementation has an awkward interface that binds the validation, calculation and output all together.
 Returning validated arguments or a `TermDeposit` from the validator could be a way to keep the guarantee but with a better interface.
 Injecting a presenter or output handler would also improve the situation.